Bali – Sea Turtle Conservation for Teenagers

 What’s not Included

-Flights, tourist visa (if required), travel health insurance, lunches on weekends, personal expenses.
+Flights, tourist visa (if required), travel health insurance, personal expenses.

 This project is based on a beautiful island just off Bali called Nusa Penida, known for its rich marine biodiversity.
 Nusa Penida is a quiet and relaxed island where divers and bird lovers alike can enjoy a day on secluded, white sand beaches along the north and northwest coasts.
 The surrounding limestone caves and high coastal cliffs make for scenic views in every direction.
 Hindu temples and cultural sites pepper the landscape and offer exciting views into the local history.